hsha0/slowdraw/README.md

 # Slow, draw!
+A group project of CSCI 364 Artificial Intelligence.

 Han Shao, Synthia Wang, Zeo Huang

 ## Strokes Dataset in TFRecord Format
 Download the data in `TFRecord` from